molpopgen/fwdpy11/doc/pages/deploymenttools.md

 docker pull molpopgen/fwdpy11:latest
 ```

-This tag corresponds to the latest release, which may be a pre-release.
+This tag corresponds to the latest commit to the main branch.
+See above for details about `fwdpy11` versions and Docker tags.

 ### The virtual environment